accessiblepixel/oneclickaccessibility2-fork/README.md

 6. Enjoy!

 **Manual Installation**
-1. Download the ZIP file, either from the [website](https://jcx.life/oneclickaccessibility-2-fork/)
+1. Download the ZIP file, either from the [website](https://jcx.life/oneclickaccessibility-2-fork/) or github releases.
 2. Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to the plugin page (under Dashboard > Accessibility)